Create and Submit Your First VisiHow.com Article

-- 1Sign up.Visit the VisiHow.com web site and begin the sign up process by selecting Create account.
-Create account is located in the upper left section of the main page.Advertisement
+- 1Visit the VisiHow.com web site and begin the sign up process by selecting Create account.
+Create account is located in the upper left section of the main page.Sign up.Advertisement

-- 2Create profile.The account creation screen features a "captcha."
+- 2The account creation screen features a "captcha."
 Simply select the pictures of cats to prove you are a human and then create a user name and password.
 Supply an email address and your real name if you would like articles attributed personally.
-Select create account to finish the process.Advertisement
+Select create account to finish the process.Create profile.Advertisement

 - 26VisiHow.com site administrators reserve the right to remove any content deemed offensive or promoting illegal activities.Advertisement